harith75/GSM-Positioning/README.md

-# CellTrack
+# GSM-Positioning

-**CellTrack** is an application that estimates the position of a GSM device using data from surrounding cell towers.
+**GSM-Positioning** is an application that estimates the position of a GSM device using data from surrounding cell towers.
 It provides multiple positioning methods and displays the results on an interactive map.

 ---